+Unclaimed PTO can pile up quickly.
 In fact, Canadians leave 31 million paid vacation days unclaimed each year.
 That number jumps to 430 million unclaimed vacation days in the United States.

+Naturally, it’s in an employer’s best interest to have happy, motivated, and energized employees.
 Unfortunately, neglecting to take enough personal time away from work can contribute to serious consequences in terms of stress.

 And stress comes with a high cost for employers.

 Studies indicate that 47% of working Canadians consider work to be the most stressful part of their daily lives.
 In fact, a Monster Canada survey showed that 1 in 4 Canadians have quit their jobs due to overwhelming stress.

 For employers and HR professionals concerned with creating a healthy workplace, it all comes down to understanding (and mitigating) the cost of stress.